pshephardiii/Bax-Attacks/README.md

 Add an element system that the player can use to exploit enemy weaknesses.
 For instance, one enemy could be weak to fire attacks.

-As a bonus reward for completing the game, allow player to play as one of the enemy characters.
+As a bonus reward for completing the game, allow player to fight as one of the enemy characters.